krishnannarayanaswamy/langflow-watsonx-agentic-workshop/README.md

 You'll see **watsonx.ai** answer your question nicely!

+Alternatively, you can import the prebuilt flow into Langflow [./flows/basic_chat_flow.json](./flows/basic_chat_flow.json))

+#### Steps:
+1. Navigate to [basic chat flow](https://github.com/krishnannarayanaswamy/langflow-watsonx-agentic-workshop/blob/main/flows/basic_chat_flow.json) and Download the flow to your local desktop.
+1. Click `+ Starter Project` on the top next to your flow name to go to Home Page or Project Page.
+2. On the left pane.
+Click on `Upload flow` button.
+3. Select the flow (json file) that you downloaded.
+4. If a flow with the same name already exists, langlfow will create another one.

 ### 2. 🧭 Familiarize yourself with Langflow
 **Goal:** Understand the main components of Langflow